kenilc/finetune4textgen/README.md

     --model_name "t5-small"
 ```

-The last 3 arguments were additional for this script.
+The last 3 arguments are additional for this script.

 ### Data format for training and evaluation